Mahefa-MaH/goodbadecode/zig_programming.md

-**Title:** Zig vs. C: Memory Management Efficiency
+**Title:** Zig vs. C: Memory Management Showdown

-**Summary:**  Zig's built-in allocator and compile-time guarantees offer improved memory safety and performance compared to C's manual memory management, which is prone to errors like leaks and dangling pointers.
-Zig's approach simplifies development while potentially improving runtime efficiency in specific scenarios.
+**Summary:** Zig offers built-in memory safety features like compile-time error checking and ownership-based memory management, contrasting with C's manual memory management which is prone to errors like memory leaks and dangling pointers.
+This results in increased reliability and maintainability for Zig programs.

 **Good Code (Zig):**